transcriptionpro/wuc-new/_people/trace-mayer-bitcoin-expert.md

 An entrepreneur, investor, journalist, monetary scientist and ardent defender of the freedom of speech.
 He holds degrees in accounting and law and has studied Austrian economics focusing on Rothbard and Mises.

-He was among the first popular bloggers to publicly recommend Bitcoin in its infancy with a market cap under $2m and well before its massive rise over $27.5B in May 2017 and hosts the extremely popular <a title="Bitcoin Knowledge" href="http://www.bitcoin.kn"  target="_blank">Bitcoin Knowledge</a> podcast.
+He was among the first popular bloggers to publicly recommend Bitcoin in its infancy with a market cap under $2m and well before its massive rise over $40B in June 2017 and hosts the extremely popular <a title="Bitcoin Knowledge" href="http://www.bitcoin.kn"  target="_blank">Bitcoin Knowledge</a> podcast.

 ### Crypto-currency related investments include: